punyaslokdutta/Reverse-Shell-scripts/README.md

 to detect and block since they are usually allowed to be open by default.
 When it uses port 443 (SSL), network content cannot be inspected easily since it is encrypted.
+Today's cryptosystems (such as TLS, Secure Shell) use both symmetric encryption and asymmetric encryption, often by using asymmetric encryption to securely exchange a secret key which is then used for symmetric encryption.

 ## Reverse Proxy (Ngrok/Cloudfared ) vs Load Balancer ##